 IPAA ACT invites you to register for this ‘In Conversation’ event with Jessica Mathews.
 We will hear reflections from a lifetime of providing advice from inside and outside of the United States government.

-The 2018 Mitchell Oration will be delivered by Professor Sir Richard Feachem.
+The 2018 Mitchell Oration was delivered by Professor Sir Richard Feachem.

 In this PhD seminar, Adrianus Hendrawan presents his research on factors affecting re-election in Indonesia’s mayoral elections.